Im-Himanshu/verboculary/Readme.md

 3. Set the service path in URL without leading / (e.g. to refer csvDataJson, use `assets/csvToJsonData.json`).
 This will pick the path from the base URL.
 4. To check, go to `platforms\browser\www` and run `live-server` to initiate the server.
 5. Icons won't appear here but will work on the GitHub site.
 6. Task remaining: direct build the browser in DemoForStatic File vala folder, otherwise have to copy and paste again and again.

+Firebase:
+1. npm install -g firebase-tools
+2. firebase login
+3. one time setup: firebase init hosting
+3. firebase emulators:start

 ## GitHub Pages Setup